offby1/django-simple-deploy/docs/quick_starts/quick_start_flyio.md

 ## Pushing further changes

 After the initial deployment, you're almost certainly going to make further changes to your project.
-When you've updated your project and it works locally, you can commit these changes and push your project again, without using `simple_deploy`:
+When you've updated your project and it works locally, you can commit these changes and push your project again, without using `django-simple-deploy`:

 ```sh
 $ git status